 That's how I remember the plot, anyway, to a game series I haven't played in ages, and, accordingly, my brain's sanded it down, making it even simpler than my perusal of Wikipedia informs me it was.
 And here's the thing: I think a "story by" credit going to "some idiot's 25-year old memories of an arcade game" still would've been a better backbone for this would-be franchise.
 Or, hey, make it completely faithful, if that's the side your bread's buttered on.
 Just bear in mind that the core audience for any adaptation of this property is going to be judging it on how it weaves in the sometimes-fascinating mythology of the series, how it revives their nostalgia for a world of iconic ultraviolence, and, because any Mortal Kombat film should still be getting ready to wrap up at the 90 minute mark, how artfully it applies the elisions it's obliged to make to a sprawling ensemble of dozens, each with their own fans and each with their own individual personality, even if eight or nine of them are, in truth, literally just the same guy wearing a different colored ninja outfit.

 ...Or you can take $95 million and make an OC fanfic out of it.
 Because, sure, that's a creative choice that doesn't seem at all insane.
 Imagine if Decker was the hero of Star Trek: The Motion Picture and Kirk was in a barely-extant (or, depending on who you root for, entirely non-extant) supporting role.
 You're still imagining something better.
 This is the most unfathomable aspect of the new Mortal Kombat, its story and screenplay credited to just three guys, though bearing the scars of innumerable notes.
-The games themselves, in their diverse rosters, offer any number of excellent "ins" to the world and legendarium of Mortal Kombat: there is Sonya Blade (Jessica McNamnee here, and we'll start with ladies first, because this movie won't) and "Jax" Briggs (Mechad Brooks), soldiers who have tracked the traces of Shang Tsung (Chin Han) through international supercriminal Kano (Josh Lawson); if you wanted to be entirely straightforward, there is Liu Kang (Ludi Lin), who has trained his whole life to fight for Earth; if you wanted to get esoteric, there is Raiden (Tadonobu Asano), the divine lightning, here barred from direct interference by Elder God law on account of being OP and broken, though this never seemed to pose a problem when he participated in three tournaments in a row as my favorite character in the games; if you wanted to get melodramatic, there is Scorpion (Hiroyuki Sanada), pledged to rise from hell to avenge himself and his family upon Sub-Zero (Joe Taslim); and of course there's Johnny Cage (no one), who was always the most charming of MK's notions, the Hollywood stuntman-star—an accentless Jean-Claude Van Damme—who somehow got taught mystical martial arts and then used those powers to 1)make a lot of money and 2)punch dudes in the balls, while blanching at punching Sonya Blade in her vagina even though it would still hurt, whereas somehow it did work on the thunder god.
+The games themselves, in their diverse rosters, offer any number of excellent "ins" to the world and legendarium of Mortal Kombat: there is Sonya Blade (Jessica McNamnee here, and we'll start with ladies first, because this movie won't) and "Jax" Briggs (Mechad Brooks), soldiers who have tracked the traces of Shang Tsung (Chin Han) through international supercriminal Kano (Josh Lawson); if you wanted to be entirely straightforward, there is Liu Kang (Ludi Lin), who has trained his whole life to fight for Earth; if you wanted to get esoteric, there is Raiden (Tadonobu Asano), the divine lightning, here barred from direct interference by Elder God law on account of being OP and broken, though this never seemed to pose a problem when he was a playable characters in the games; if you wanted to get melodramatic, there is Scorpion (Hiroyuki Sanada), pledged to rise from hell to avenge himself and his family upon Sub-Zero (Joe Taslim); and of course there's Johnny Cage (no one), who was always the most charming of MK's notions, the Hollywood stuntman-star—an accentless Jean-Claude Van Damme—who somehow got taught mystical martial arts and then used those powers to 1)make a lot of money and 2)punch dudes in the balls, while blanching at punching Sonya Blade in her vagina even though it would still hurt, whereas somehow it did work on the thunder god.

 There was never, of course, Cole Young (Lewis Tan), a former champion mixed martial artist now jobbing for $200 a fight, to the consternation of his boxing movie wife (Laura Brent) and to the persevering pride of his daughter (Matilda Kimber), character relationships that I swear are not actually clarified as "spouse" and "presumably accidental child" rather than "casual girlfriend" and "younger but not that much younger sister" till an hour and twenty minutes of movie have passed, despite these relationships being, the movie says, of critical importance.
 Cole, anyhow, bears the mark of a chosen one—a birthmark resembling a dragon™—and this brings him into Jax's orbit, as he bears the same symbol, and has a good inkling what it is.
 Unfortunately, almost as soon as he's made Jax's acquaintance, Sub-Zero arrives.
 Sent by Shang Tsung to begin eliminating potential opponents before the tournament even begins, Sub-Zero notices something familiar about Cole.
 We'll get well ahead of both of them on this, because we already saw Sub-Zero murder Scorpion and his family four hundred years ago in an Edo-set prologue, but we also saw Raiden save Scorpion's youngest child; soon, we'll be privy to Cole's visions of an infernal realm and a certain ancestor as he pursues the destiny laid out for him by both his birthmark and his bloodline.